-Jodie Boyer Hatlem is Interim Pastor at Shalom.
-She currently resides in Waterloo with her three children, her spouse, and her dog.
+Jodie Boyer Hatlem began as Pastor at Shalom in September of 2022 after serving as interim for one year.
 Besides pastoring she enjoys occasionally teaching Seminary courses and writing.
 She has a PhD in Religious Studies from the University of Toronto and an M.Div from Duke Divinity.
 She grew up on small hobby farm in Northern Michigan and enjoys running, murder mysteries and baseball.
-She formerly worked as co-Pastor of Erb Street Mennonite Church.
+Besides pastoring she enjoys occasionally teaching Seminary courses and writing.

-Trevor Bechtel began as Shalom’s pastor in 2018, having attended Shalom since 2009.
+Trevor Bechtel is Shalom’s Teaching Pastor.
+He began pastoring at Shalom in 2018, having attended since 2009.
 His most significant Christian formation has been in relatively small urban churches including Chicago Community Mennonite Church (CCMC) and Shalom.
 He has degrees in Religion from Canadian Mennonite Bible College and Loyola University Chicago, earning his Ph.D. in 2008.
 He was ordained at CCMC in 2012.

 He served as Associate Pastor at Charleswood Mennonite Church in Winnipeg from 1991-1993 and taught theology for 20 years.
 He is the creative director of the Anabaptist Bestiary Project, a band who sing songs about how animals reveal God’s will for human life (anabaptistbestiaryproject.com).
 He also authored The Gift of Ethics (Cascade, 2014) and edited Encountering Earth (Cascade, 2018).
 His pastoral interests include creative worship, in addition to the church’s role of proclaiming God’s justice, especially around the issues of restorative justice, racism, and the stewardship of creation.
 Trevor also manages Washtenaw County Initiatives at Poverty Solution at the University of Michigan where he teaches occasionally in the School of Social Work.
 He is married to Susan Hunsberger, and they live with Neko the Cat in Ann Arbor, where he pursues his other interests of good food and drink, urban agriculture, and contemporary music.